boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

  1. Please [get](https://github.com/boldbi/nodejs-sample) the Node.js sample from GitHub.

- 2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed <a href="https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code" target="_blank">instructions</a>  to enable it.
+ 2. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.
     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 3. To download the `embedConfig.json` file, please follow this <a href="https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file" target="_blank">link</a> for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 3. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Furthermore, you can refer to the accompanying image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

- 4. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/nodejs-sample) within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+ 4. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/nodejs-sample) within the application.
+Make sure to place it in the application as shown in the following image.

     ![EmbedConfig Location Image](/static/assets/javascript/sample/images/nodejs-embedconfig-location.png)